 How to report allocated tips?

-If you received any tips in 2017 that you didn’t report to your employer as required (including allocated tips that you are required to report on your tax return), add these tips to the amount in box 1 of your Form(s) W-2 and report this amount as wages on Form 1040, line 7; Form 1040NR, line 8; or Form 1040NR-EZ, line 3.
-You can't file Form 1040A or Form 1040EZ.
+If you received any tips in 2018 that you didn’t report to your employer as required (including allocated tips that you are required to report on your tax return), add these tips to the amount in box 1 of your Form(s) W-2 and report this amount as wages on Form 1040, line 1; Form 1040NR, line 8; or Form 1040NR-EZ, line 3.

 Because social security, Medicare, or Additional Medicare taxes weren’t withheld from the allocated tips, you must report those taxes as additional tax on your return.
 Complete Form 4137 and include the allocated tips on line 1 of the form as provided in its instructions.
 See Reporting social security, Medicare, Additional Medicare, or railroad retirement taxes on tips not reported to your employer under Reporting Tips on Your Tax Return, earlier.